thankscitizen/opentdf/examples/web-app/README.md

 tilt up
 ```

 This will initialize all backend services, and start a keycloak with an example configuration via the quickstart `keycloak-bootstrap` job.
 Depending on your computer configuration and network connectivity, this could take 10 minutes to an hour to complete.
 Notably, then the `opentdf-key-access`, `opentdf-keycloak-bootstrap`, and `web-app` itself are all green, you should be able to `encrypt` a file.
-(The upper green chevron in a Tile resource label indicates a service with a `ready` status.)
+(The upper green chevron in a Tilt resource label indicates a service with a `ready` status.)

 [docker]: https://docs.docker.com/get-started/overview/